daronphang/programming-resources/databases/organization.md

 ### Column Compression

-Besides only loading those columsn from disk that are required from query, can further reduce the demands on disk throughput by compressing data (for similar/repetitive).
+Besides only loading those columns from disk that are required from query, can further reduce the demands on disk throughput by compressing data (for similar/repetitive).
 Technique that is effective in data warehouses is **bitmap encoding**.

 ### Memory Bandwidth and Vectorized Processing